nickerick/skill-magnet/server/README.md

 I highly recommend you use IntelliJ.
 You can get the ultimate edition for free with your student email.
 It supports Spring and Maven infinitely better than Eclispe does.

 Requires Java 21.
-Project uses Amazon Corretto's distribution found [here](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/downloads-list.html)
+I recommend Amazon Corretto's distribution found [here](https://docs.aws.amazon.com/corretto/latest/corretto-21-ug/downloads-list.html), however most distributions should work.

 Requires MySQL 8.
 Easiest way to setup local database is to install MySQL Workbench [here](https://dev.mysql.com/downloads/workbench/).
 If you installed MySQL for CS 308 then you're probably good.
 If not, this guide [here](https://docs.appspace.com/latest/how-to/setup-mysql-with-mysql-workbench/#:~:text=Launch%20the%20MySQL%20Workbench%20from,password%20in%20vault%20check%20box.) seems to cover everything you'll need.